-Mowing may be conducted along some borders of the Park where native vegetation encroaches on fence lines and private property, as well as along the roadside Right Of Ways.
-One mower-deck width of three to five feet is the maximum clearance to mow to minimize impacts and encourage establishment of native grasses and resistance to weeds.
+Mowing may be conducted along some borders of the Park where native vegetation encroaches on fence lines and private property, as well as along the roadside Right of Ways.
+One mower-deck width of three to five feet is the maximum clearance to mow to minimize impacts and encourage establishment of native grasses and resistance to weeds is recommended along any borders shared with private homes.

 Currently, noxious weeds are controlled by mechanical, biological, and chemical means.
 Methods described in the 1983 Master Plan have changed with the introduction of new chemicals and research on Colorado's weeds.
-The staff places highest management priority on List A state-classified weeds first, List B species next, List C species that create large monocultures or seem to be rapidly spreading, Watch List species, and finally any non-native species that are spreading in such density as to crowd out native plants.
-Weeds managed in the Park currently include A list species hairy willow herb, myrtle spurge, and purple loosestrife; B List species of various thistles, toadflax, teasel, Dame's rocket, knapweeds, hoary cress, hounds tongue, guack grass, leafy spurge, Russian-olive, tamarisk, and sulphur cinquefoil; List C species include common burdock, common mullein, St. John's wort, cheat grass, bindweed, perennial sow thistle, poison hemlock, puncture vine, and red stem filaree; Watch List species include common reed and pampas grass; non-listed species include common buckthorn, Tartarian honeysuckle, Japanese wayfaring tree, kochia, white-top, small-flowered alyssum, ornamental junipers, and some poison ivy near trails.
-The treatment methods, seasons, chemicals, and processes used are recorded in the operating manuals maintained by supervisors as these change regularly.
+The staff places highest management priority on List A state-classified weeds first, Watch List species and List B species next, List C species that create large monocultures or seem to be rapidly spreading, and finally any non-native species that are spreading in such density as to crowd out native plants.
+Weeds managed in the Park currently include A list species hairy willow herb, yellow flag iris, and purple loosestrife; B List species of various thistles, bouncing bet, toadflax, teasel,

+Dame's rocket, knapweeds, hoary cress, hounds tongue, quack grass, leafy spurge, Russian-olive, tamarisk, yellow nutsedge, and sulfur cinquefoil; List C species include bulbous bluegrass, common burdock, common mullein, St. John's wort, cheat grass, bindweed, perennial sow thistle, poison hemlock, puncture vine, Siberian elm, Tree of Heaven and red stem filaree; Watch List species include common reed and pampas grass, Caucasian bluestem, hoary alyssum, and yellow bluestem; non-listed species include common buckthorn, Tartarian honeysuckle, Japanese wayfaring tree, kochia, white-top, small-flowered alyssum, ornamental junipers, and some poison ivy near trails.
+The treatment methods, seasons, chemicals, and processes used change regularly and are recorded in the operating manuals maintained by supervisors.
 Continued use of existing control methods, use of fire, and over-seeding or planting native competition for weeds are recommended parts of the integrated pest management plan.

 Park staff are responsible for the grassland management between Mineral Avenue and the deer fencing.
 The Mineral Avenue median will be managed by the City of Littleton crews as natural native grass with some restriction on plant height.
 A mid-summer mow of the median and a strip on either side, to a height of 6 - 8" will be conducted prior to when the warm season grasses complete their growth cycle.
 This will allow a small amount of additional growth after the mow to maintain a natural look through the winter without impeding visibility.
-Guardrails and reflector poles will be trimmed to make the job look complete, or treated with a chemical and crusherfines to eliminate future vegetation in their immediate vicinity radius.
+Guardrails and reflector poles will be trimmed to make the job look complete or should be treated with chemical and surrounded by granite fines to eliminate future vegetation in their immediate vicinity radius.
 Due to safety concerns of staff on the roadway or damage to vehicles from thrown stones, Staff should use extreme caution and PPE's when working near the roadway.
 Trash and litter should be managed regularly by orange-vested paid staff or CSW's to keep the area looking neat.